THERAPY FOR PHYSICIANS

 Even for it's most successful student, medical school is not without it's stresses.
 Today's medical students, residents, fellows and physicians face a slew of stresses that can be all-consuming.
 In order to survive, and thrive in medical school, they face prolonged challenges.
-For doctors-in-training today, such challenges can range from: managing the stress of matching with a good medical program or speciality; traveling to hospital sites in different cities for interviews; adjusting in different cities during internship, residency or fellowships; lack of sleep with 24-hour and 36-hours rotating shifts; following an arduous clinical day, writing patient notes in a consistent and detailed manner; passing the many STEP exams; providing patient medical synopsis to one's attending and team regularly; being on call and supervising residents'; and, managing one's patients' emotional health and one's own while routinely being exposed to the traumatic events.
+For doctors-in-training today, such challenges can range from: managing the stress of matching with a good medical program or speciality; traveling to hospital sites in different cities for interviews; adjusting in different cities during internship, residency or fellowships; lack of sleep with 24-hour and 36-hours rotating shifts; following an arduous clinical day, documenting patients' progress in a consistent and detailed manner; passing the many STEP exams; providing patient medical synopsis to one's attending and team regularly; being on call and supervising residents'; and, managing one's patients' emotional health and one's own while routinely being exposed to the traumatic events.
 The list of stressors for physicians is unique, long, and can be self-isolating.
 Dr. Sandhya is familiar with the pressures medical professionals undergo and the continuous care they need to re-focus their ambitions and hopes.

 Even when medical professionals can recognize signs of depression in themselves, it is often too late for them to do anything about it.
 Also, while physician burnout is serious but it does not begin to capture the silent spiral downhill in a doctor's life.
 Experts estimate about 300 to 400 physicians in the U.S. take their lives every year.

 There are many reasons why doctors who invest time and care in the health of others, push their own medical health under the rug: